A Purpose Driven Life...

 Through a quick and dirty needs assessment, she realized that one skill set most asylum seekers lacked was computer literacy, even more so than English or other technical skills.
 The number one reason for asylum seekers wanting to learn English in camps is to get a job.
 But without knowing how to use a computer, the job search becomes almost impossible.

-So Casey got to work.
+So Myers got to work.
 She borrowed computers, set up a makeshift computer lab, and began teaching her first digital literacy course.
 That was in 2017.
-Since then, Casey expanded her efforts with the help of volunteers, becoming One Digital World, a registered 501(c)3 nonprofit organization, in 2020.
+Since then, Myers expanded her efforts with the help of volunteers, becoming One Digital World, a registered 501(c)3 nonprofit organization, in 2020.

 Together with a team of advocates passionate about the rights of refugees and asylum seekers,